arvidn/libtorrent/docs/manual.rst

 During the SSL handshake, both peers need to authenticate by providing a certificate that is signed by the CA certificate found in the .torrent file.
-These peer certificates are expected to be privided to peers through some other means than bittorrent.
+These peer certificates are expected to be provided to peers through some other means than bittorrent.
 Typically by a peer generating a certificate request which is sent to the publisher of the torrent, and the publisher returning a signed certificate.